rincemathew/uneducated-coder/undeucated/8.3. COMMON PART 3/readme.md

 Hexadecimal
 Hexadecimal is a base-16 number system, using 16 symbols to represent values.
 These symbols are the digits 0-9 and the letters A-F, where A represents 10, B represents 11, and so on up to F representing 15.
-It's frequently used in computer science because it provides a concise way to represent binary data. pointer keepoverflow or buffer overflow stack overflow dynamic memory alocation
+It's frequently used in computer science because it provides a concise way to represent binary data.

+pointer
+In C programming, a pointer is a variable that stores the memory address of another variable.
+Instead of holding a direct value, a pointer holds the location in memory where a value is stored.
+This allows for direct manipulation of data in memory and facilitates various advanced programming techniques.

+keepoverflow or buffer overflow stack overflow dynamic memory alocation